yxuansu/SimCTG/README.md

 <span id='contrastive_in_transformers'/>

 #### Apply Contrastive Search in Huggingface Transformers:
-Here, we demonstrate how to use contrastive in Huggingface `transformers`.
+Here, we demonstrate how to use contrastive search in Huggingface `transformers`.

 ##### (1) Install Environment:
 First, to install the required packages, please run the following commands: